Aquafina-water-bottle/jp-mining-note/docs/docs/fieldref.md

 # Modifying the Back Side
-Not much has to be said about modifying the back side of the card, outside of modifying pitch accent.

 * The `PrimaryDefinition` field contains the main content, and should be the main field to edit if one wants to put down more notes about the card.